 Five Tips For Successful Forex Money Management

-Forex money management is something that many people overlook in their trading.
-Whether it is through lack of knowledge or idleness, traders who ignore money management do so at their detriment.
-This is one of the key factors that distinguishes a successful trader from an unsuccessful one.
+Forex money management is something that many people are guilty of overlooking in their trading.
+Whether it is through lack of awareness or idleness, traders who ignore money management in Forex do so to their detriment.
+In fact, good money management is one of the factors that often distinguishes a successful trader from an unsuccessful one.

 But what is it exactly?
 Why is it so important?
 And how can you make sure you use it in your trading?
 In this article, we will provide answers to all these questions and more.

 What Is Forex Money Management?

 Simply put, Forex money management is a set of self-imposed rules successful traders follow in order to manage their money effectively; minimising losses, maximising profits and growing the size of their trading account.

 Forex money management is often, and understandably, confused with risk management, as they are fairly similar concepts.
 Risk management is more about identifying, analysing and quantifying all the risks associated with trading in order to manage them effectively and, in doing so, protect yourself from the downsides of trading.
 Money management just focuses on protecting your money.